dancingacto/task-manager/README.md

 # Task Manager Project

 This project is a simple Task Manager application designed to showcase backend development skills.
 The backend is built with Node.js, Express, PostgreSQL, and Prisma ORM.
-The project includes user authentication, CRUD operations for tasks, setting task priorities, set due dates, and update task statuses. and JWT-based authorization.
-The frontend, which is built with React, was generated using ChatGPT.
+The project includes user authentication, CRUD operations for tasks, along with setting task priorities, due dates, statuses, and JWT-based authorization.
+The frontend, which is built with React, was generated mostly using ChatGPT.
 This project is deployed on [Railway](https://railway.app/).
 ## Live Demo
 ⮕[https://task-manager-production-14b8.up.railway.app/](https://task-manager-production-14b8.up.railway.app/)